PostHog/posthog.com/contents/blog/ceo-diary-4.md

 ## Hiring the right people - what Stripe taught me

 One of my most memorable moments as a founder was a 30 minute chat with [Malthe Sigurdsson](https://twitter.com/malthe/) - he used to run design at [Stripe](https://stripe.com/).
-For the unitiated - people drool over Stripe's design quality - especially their [docs](https://stripe.com/docs).
+For the uninitiated - people drool over Stripe's design quality - especially their [docs](https://stripe.com/docs).
 I wanted to know how they got there.

 Apart from him telling me that he'd be a bad hire for us when we met originally, he also told me: